Isaak-Malers/clifunction/PyPI_Readme.md

     CliFunction.cli()
 ```

-into a CLI with documentation like this:
+# Into a CLI with documentation like this:

 ```
 C:\Users\isaak\dev\clifunction>python Example.py